shubhaabhattacharyya/shubhaabhattacharyya.github.io/other.md

 </table>

 <div style="font-size: 0.9em; color: #555; text-align: center; margin-top: 20px;">
   (The first oil painting is based on the work "Fall Bouquet".
-I thank the Afremov foundation for their kind permission to paint and display this.)
+Permission to paint and display this by the Afremov foundation is kindly acknowleged.)
 </div>

 <div style="font-size: 1.2em; color: #2c3e50; text-align: center; margin-top: 20px;">